Feat-FeAR/logSpace/content/docs/biophysics/markov_1.md

 \end{cases}
 {{< /katex >}}

-Markov chains are frequently assumed to be _time-homogeneous_ (aka _stationary Markov chains_), meaning that
+Markov chains are frequently assumed to be _time-homogeneous_ (aka _stationary Markov chains_), meaning that they are invariant to time shifts, so that
 $$
 \textrm{Pr}\left(X_{k+1}=x\ |\ X_{k}=y\right) = \textrm{Pr}\left(X_{k}=x\ |\ X_{k-1}=y\right)
 $$